 - I am visiting daily to my blog, so I have added the filter which will exclude the traffic from my city.

-- Since last few days I am getting too much spam traffic from the Russia, so I have added a filter to exclude the traffic from Russia.
+- Since last few days, I am getting too much spam traffic from Russia, so I have added a filter to exclude the traffic from Russia.

 - Sometimes I have seen the Country, Operating system, Language ‘not set.’ so I have added the three different filters to exclude the not set country, Operating System, Language.